counsyl/puppet-ruby/README.md

 ruby
 ====

-This installs the Ruby language runtime.
+This Puppet module installs and configures the Ruby language runtime and popular Ruby packages.

 License
 -------